 During pregnancy the body goes through a huge number of changes.
 A surprising diversity have the ability to affect one’s breath, but many of them have effective solutions.

-Possibly the most serious cause of bad breath in pregnancy comes in the form of gingivitis and periodontal disease.
-For the uninitiated this is defined as inflammation of the gums, whereby they may become red and swollen.
+Possibly the most serious cause of bad breath in pregnancy comes in the form of oral health problems.

-Studies suggest that there may be a number of reasons for periodontal disease during pregnancy.
+Studies suggest that there may be a number of reasons causing this during pregnancy.
 For one, food cravings and late-night snacking can involve significant changes to the diet, or the consumption of food at unusual times.

-Worryingly, periodontal disease during pregnancy doesn’t just have an effect on the breath; it has also been linked on occasion to adverse pregnancy outcomes such as low birth weight(2).
-Resolving such an issue should therefore be considered a priority.
+Oral health issues during pregnancy don’t just have an effect on the breath; they can also be linked on occasion to adverse pregnancy outcomes so resolving such an issue by visiting your dentist should therefore be considered a priority.

 Changing Hormone Levels

-During pregnancy both oestrogen and progesterone increase significantly as the term develops.
-These rise to levels not normally experienced and are responsible for a range of essential changes to your body.
+During pregnancy both oestrogen and progesterone increase significantly as the baby develops.
+These rise to higher levels than normally experienced and are responsible for a range of essential changes to your body.

 These changes in saliva can have a noticeable effect on the breath, by altering the oral chemistry, and hence the beneficial effects of saliva on controlling bacteria – and hence odour.

 Quite simply, the more often you are ill, the more likely it is that the sulphur-producing bacteria which live in the mouth will be affected.
-The end result can be the release of Volatile Sulphur Compounds (VSCs) by bacteria, leading to worsening breath.
+The end result can be the release of Volatile Sulphur Compounds (VSCs), leading to worsening breath.

 Pregnant women need to provide their growing baby with all the nutrients it requires.
 While many women experience the feeling of “eating for two”, it is the minerals required by growing babies which can affect the breath.

-Babies require considerable volumes of calcium in order to build their skeleton, particularly in the third trimester when approximately 80% of the calcium deposits are laid down(5).
+Babies require considerable volumes of calcium in order to build their skeleton, particularly in the third trimester when approximately 80% of the calcium deposits are laid down(3).

 How to Stop Bad Breath in Pregnancy